DegradedLocket/MusicVisuals/README.md

 # How it works
 When creating these visuals I used the example as a guideline for developing mine.
 I have visuals called in two different ways, CubeVisual and CircleVis are called and created directly in the Main method.
-Wave and CircleWave on the other hand are called in the MyVisualiser class which creates objects for these visuals.
+Circles on the other hand is called in the MyVisualiser class which creates objects for this visuals.

+Cube Visual is a basic visualier that has both rotation and laterally.
+The amplitude dictates both the size and the distance from the centre.

+Circle Vis starts with a single circle of a radius that is based on the amplitude.
+More circles can be added by the user.
+These radii of these circles are also based on amplitided but the amplitude is multiplied for each iteration.
 # What I am most proud of in the assignment

 # Markdown Tutorial